appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 In order for storage to be freed up, you should also remove the other references pointing to the artifact.
 In example, if you have built an app, distributed it to testers, and submitted it to the Store Submit, you should delete that build from Testing Distribution, Store Submit, and Builds respectively.

 If you still can't solve your issues, ask on our Slack page.
 Our community and our support engineers will help you whenever they're available:

+### Need help?

+Get help from Appcircle's support team, or see how others are using Appcircle by joining our Slack Channel.

 https://join.slack.com/t/appcircleio/signup